 Because this program is meant to help households with limited incomes achieve stable homeownership, the County must ensure that any subordination of its position will have a long-term benefit to the Borrower.
 Northampton County will subordinate its mortgages to a new primary lender under the following circumstances:

 1. The borrower continues to own and occupy the premises as the borrower's primary residence; and2.
 The borrower will benefit by securing an interest rate at least 1% less than the existing rate on his or her first mortgage; and3.
-The new first mortgage is a conventional fixed rate mortgage with no balloon payments and no pre-payment penalty; and4.
+The new first mortgage is a fixed rate mortgage with no balloon payments and no pre-payment penalty; and4.
 The borrower does not receive any cash out for any purpose, including but not limited to, home improvement loans, bill consolidation loans, lines of credit, future advances, personal loans, medical collections, other mortgages or encumbrances or liens; and5.
 Borrower is current with payment of property taxes.

 The Northampton County DCED must receive the following to consider a request for subordination: